jarrettmeyer/jarrettmeyer.github.io/_posts/2016-10-19-modeling-with-rpart-and-na-predictions.md

 ---
 title: Modeling with RPart and NA Predictions
 layout: post
 date: 2016-10-19
+thumbnail: /assets/images/r-logo.svg
 ---

 I ran into a problem this past week of making predictions with trees when you have `NA` values as part of your prediction.